 CPUC staff spend a significant portion of their time on safety oversight of RTA capital projects.
 California RTAs have numerous capital projects, particularly in the Los Angeles area as they prepare for the 2028 Olympics City of Los Angeles will be hosting.
 Capital projects include new vehicle procurement projects, line extensions for service to new areas, major infrastructure projects such as electric substations, new dispatch and emergency operations centers, new train control systems, seismic retrofit projects, and others.
-There are currently over 20 active major rail transit projects in California that are in active stages of construction, as detailed herein.
+There are over 20 major rail transit projects in California that are in active stages of construction, as detailed herein.
+An updated workload assessment will be developed to determine the additional resource needs for construction and inspection oversight, as well as general Safety oversight of the expanding California RTA rail transit systems.